SEN Information Report

 The school environment is wheelchair friendly and accessible to all pupils.
 It is a purposefully calm environment with minimum distraction.
 The School Council is asked to contribute to decisions about extra equipment or activities to ensure a high level of pupil interest.
-Home-School Books are used to inform parents about school activities and vice-versa.
-Specialist equipment such as hoists is available to ensure, for example, that pupils can access the hydrotherapy pool.
+Home-School Communication Books are used to inform parents about school activities and vice-versa.
+Specialist equipment, such as hoists, are available to ensure, for example, that pupils can access the hydrotherapy pool.
 A high level of staff support is always available to support pupils in a range of activities.
 The pastoral team supports pupils in order to engage with learning.

 What specialist equipment and facilities are available at Wyre Forest to support the learning and development of its pupils?

 There is a wide range of technological support to enable pupils to learn effectively such as Eye Gaze, Switches, and a wide range of programmes and apps for various subjects.
 Equipment specifically to help those pupils with physical disabilities includes hoists, minibuses with tail lifts.
 The school has its own Hydrotherapy Pool and hosts facilities for NHS School Nurses and Physiotherapists who work on-site.
 The school has sensory rooms and soft play rooms.
 There are serval adaptions in rooms to support learning, e.g. cookers and sinks that lift up and down.
 There is also a THRIVE intervention room for pupils that require significant emotional support programmes.

 What arrangements are there for consulting parents/carers about their child and how are parents/carers involved in the education of their child?